Chinese Wikipedia: 2010 administrator controversy

-In a follow-up, Ming Pao interviewed Shizhao and stated that he was not a member of the 50 Cent Party.
+In a follow-up, Ming Pao interviewed Shizhao, who stated that he was not a member of the 50 Cent Party.
 He added that for controversial topics such as the 1989 protests, he should be a little more cautious.
-In the interview, he denied that he had attempted to delete an article about the Concert For Democracy in China (民主歌聲獻中華), and stated that he merely questioned the notability of the concert by adding a template to the article.
+Shizhao denied that he had attempted to delete an article about the Concert For Democracy in China, and stated that he merely questioned the notability of the concert by adding a template to the article.
 However, he had started a vote to delete an article about a song criticizing the Hong Kong government (福佳始終有你 (Fú jiā shǐzhōng yǒu nǐ)) in 2007, enraging many Hong Kong netizens.
 Shizhao added that, at the time, he had already edited more than 50,000 times, deleting several articles including Manual for Librarians.
 He joked about the incident, saying, "some may consider that is a kind of hate to libraries and hence is not suitable for monitoring Wikipedia."